 Early History of the Cantlon family

-Another 306 words (22 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Cantlon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cantlon research.
+Another 86 words (6 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Cantlon History in all our PDF Extended History products and printed products wherever possible.

 Cantlon Spelling Variations